ecruhling/resource-blocks/README.md

 ## Blocks

-- Bootstrap Row: Bootstrap row as a block.
+- Bootstrap Row: Bootstrap row with column sub-component as a block.
 - Hero Image: A full-width hero image with overlaid text.
 - Hero Carousel: An implementation of [slick.js](https://github.com/kenwheeler/slick/) as a [Gutenberg](https://github.com/WordPress/gutenberg) block